False Statements to Obtain Unemployment Benefits

 - holding back information or giving false information to the Florida Unemployment insurance agency;

 - using someone else’s information to collect benefits as a form of identity theft.

-If the unemployment compensation fraud case is referred to the state attorney’s office, then an assistant state attorney might decide to file a direct file information against you alleging that you violated Florida Statute Section 443.071(1) by making a false statement to obtain unemployment or reemployment assistance benefits.
+Suppose the unemployment compensation fraud case is referred to the state attorney’s office.
+In that case, an assistant state attorney might decide to file a direct file information against you alleging that you violated Florida Statute Section 443.071(1) by making a false statement to obtain unemployment or reemployment assistance benefits.

-Venue is typically proper in the county in Florida in which you made the false statements or collected the unemployment compensation.
+Venue is typically proper in the Florida county where you made the false statements or collected the unemployment compensation.

 Crimes related to obtaining unemployment benefits by fraud are classified as a third degree felony punishable by up to five (5) years in Florida State Prison.

 Attorney for Unemployment Benefits Fraud in Tampa, FL

 The attorneys at Sammis Law Firm represent clients accused of violating Section 443.071(1), F.S., after making a false statement to obtain unemployment or reemployment assistance benefits for cases throughout Florida.

 Our main office is in downtown Tampa, FL.
-We have a second office in New Port Richey across from the courthouse at the West Pasco Judicial Center on Little Road.
+We have a second office in New Port Richey across from the West Pasco Judicial Center courthouse on Little Road.

-We fight unemployment fraud cases throughout the felony courtrooms in all of the surrounding areas including Brooksville in Hernando County, Dade City in Pasco County, Clearwater in Pinellas County, Bradenton in Manatee County, and Bartow in Polk County, FL.
+We fight unemployment fraud cases throughout the felony courtrooms in all surrounding areas, including Brooksville in Hernando County, Dade City in Pasco County, Clearwater in Pinellas County, Bradenton in Manatee County, and Bartow in Polk County, FL.

 During the free and confidential consultation, we can explain the charges pending against you, the maximum and minimum penalties associated with that charge, the typical penalties imposed, and ways to avoid those penalties by fighting for a much better result.

 Prosecutions for unemployment benefits fraud have become more common during the COVID-19 crisis.
-We understand how these types of fraud cases are investigated and prosecuted in Florida.
+We understand how these fraud cases are investigated and prosecuted in Florida.

 Let us put our experience to work for you.
 Call 813-250-0500.